fandrien/book-cabin/README.md

 # Book Cabin

-A Go-based flight search aggregator that collects flight data concurrently from multiple airline providers, normalizes the responses into a unified model, and returns the best available results with filtering, sorting, and caching.
+A Go-based flight search aggregator that collects flight data concurrently from multiple airline providers, normalizes the responses into a unified model, and returns the best available results with filtering, sorting and caching.

 ## Features